Trendit-website/Trendit-api/backend/README.md

     "status_code": 201,
 }
 ```
+You can then go ahead to redirect user to login page.

 If Email verification fails, you will receive a JSON response with details about the error, including the status code.
 - **HTTP 400 Bad Request:** Invalid request payload.